Interactive Brokers vs Saxo Bank

 Which broker is better for a long-term EU ETF investor?

 For most long-term EU ETF investors buying USD-denominated assets, IBKR wins on total cost — particularly FX conversion, which compounds significantly over time.
-Saxo is the better choice if you value platform quality, want automatic tax handling in your market, prefer a fully licensed bank with €100k cash protection, or want a savings plan to automate monthly investing.
-The two brokers are closer than they appear on commissions; FX, tax admin, and platform experience are where the real decision lives for most EU investors.
+Saxo is the better choice if you value platform quality, want automatic tax handling in your market, prefer a fully licensed bank with €100k cash protection, or have a large enough portfolio to access Platinum pricing.
+Note that neither broker offers zero-commission automated savings plans for EU clients — for that use case, Trade Republic or Trading 212 are the better starting point.
+The real decision between IBKR and Saxo lives in FX cost, tax admin, and platform experience.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.